M-73 (Michigan highway): Route description

 M-73 starts on its southwestern end on a bridge over the Brule River that connects across the state line to WIS 55 in Forest County, Wisconsin.
 On the Michigan side of the border, the highway runs north away from the river.
-It runs along the western edge of a section of farm fields before turning eastward to run through them.
-M-73 passes to the south of Hagerman, Little Hagerman and Bass lakes, after which it turns northeasterly running north of Stanley Lake.
+It runs along the western edge of a section of farm fields for a half mile before turning eastward with a sharp 90-degree bend to run through them, passing Ahlberg Road.
+M-73 passes to the south of Hagerman, Little Hagerman, and Bass lakes, after which it turns northeasterly running north of Stanley Lake.
 The northern terminus is at US 2 west of downtown Iron River.
 All of M-73 is two-lane rural highway through wooded terrain except the section immediately north of the state line which runs along the aforementioned farm.

 No part of M-73 is listed on the National Highway System.
 In 2009, the Michigan Department of Transportation conducted a survey to determine the traffic volume along the highway, reported using a metric called average annual daily traffic.
 The department determined that 890 vehicles a day used the southern half of the highway while 1,100 vehicles used the northern section closest to US 2.
 In the same surveys, MDOT calculated that, on average, 30 trucks used the roadway daily.